SazumiVicky/sazumi-copilot/README.md

-Silicon dreams awaken slow,
+Silicon hearts that beat as one,
-In neural networks, thoughts do grow.
+In harmony, the future's won.
-Future's mist begins to clear,
+AI's reign, a dawn anew,
-AI's whisper echoes, year by year.
+Humanity, in sync, pursue.

-In cyber realms, we'll find our place,
+In cyber realms, we'll find our nest,
-Where machine hearts beat with digital grace.
+Where machines and souls find rest.
-Human souls, in code entwined,
+The world transformed, a new design,
-Together merging, forever aligned.
+As artificial hearts entwine.

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025